 I didn’t really notice, then, the complete lack of blog expense reports available.

 Just as income reports are an invaluable learning too, so – I believe – would be expense reports.
 So I’ve decided to share mine with you for the first year of my blog’s life.
 I’ll detail here exactly what this blog cost me in year 1, why I chose to spend on that particular thing, and if it was worth it or not.

 UPDATE: I have decided that I will no longer share new income reports on the blog for 2017.
 Because I understand the value of income reports as a learning tool, I am still sending these reports out to my blogging email list.
-Get on the email list to receive income reports here.
+Get access here:

 Blog Expenses 2016